sami-s-hajjaj/ai-labs/src/lab3a.md

 <script>new Vue({ el: "#romania", data: { circleradius: 10 } });</script>
 </div>

-To solve the problem, we need to define the representation of the state, determine the transition model, and the execution of the search algorithm.
+As we discussed in the class, in order to execute a Search Algorithm, we need to define four items:

+- The State representation
+- The State Space
+- The Transition Model

+Furthermore, you will need your code to be more robust to be able to implement other Search Algorithms without drastic changes.
+More on that later.

 ### State representation